okta/okta-auth-js/docs/idx.md

 ###### `availableSteps?`

-It provides information for avaiable next steps.
+It provides information for available next steps.

 ### API Reference